 If you’re driving west to the trailhead, the parking lot is located on the right about 40 miles past Newhalem, WA.

-There are about 20 parking spots at the Blue Lake Parking Lot.
+There are about 20 parking spots at the trailhead parking lot.
 If those are full, there is parking along the highway.

 Trailhead facilities

-There are pit toilets at the trailhead and a picnic bench.
+There are pit toilets at the trailhead and a picnic bench in the parking area.

 Season to Visit

 The trail is accessible from July to November(-ish).
-However, if you want to see larches on the trail, the best time to visit is the first two weeks of October.
+However, if you want to see larches on the trail, the best time of year to visit is the first two weeks of October.

-While larch season is certainly the most popular time to visit this trail, I highly recommend visiting on a warm summer day as well.
+While the larch season is certainly the most popular time to visit this trail, I highly recommend visiting on a warm summer day as well.
 Many people will jump into the lake because of its crystal clear water!
-So if you’re up for a swim, this is it!
+So if you’re up for a swim, this is it.

-For more information about larches, you can read this article by WTA.
+For more information about larches, you can read this article.

 Passes/Permits